News at Manatee Unitarian

 Connections

-Connections is a chance for Fellowship members and friends to share with and support each other in a safe and welcoming environment.
+Connections, a sharing hour, is a chance for Fellowship members and friends to share with and support each other in a safe and welcoming environment.
 The group meets at the fellowship every Tuesday from 11 a.m. to noon.
 Contact facilitator Alia Starkweather for more information.

 SOCIAL EVENTS FIRST WEDNESDAY, THIRD FRIDAY OF EACH MONTH